rpm -qa | grep samba

 drwxr-xr-x 6 hdfs nobody 0 Dec 9 15:56 user

-Now the hdfs from my testcluster is exported via samba.
+Now the HDFS filesystem from the test cluster is exported via Samba and accessible to CIFS clients.
 So far, so good.

 sent 20478888644 bytes received 92606 bytes 17377158.46 bytes/sec